 President Sisi met with the Coptic Orthodox Church’s Pope Tawadros II at the Ettehadiya Presidential Palace on Thursday, church spokesperson Boules Halim told Mada Masr on Thursday.

 Halim explained that, during the meeting, Sisi referred to “the challenges that Egypt currently faces,” adding that solving these problems will require a lot of patience and effort.
-Tawadros in return, Halim said, reiterated the church’s commitment to achieving national unity.
+Tawadros II spoke in return, Halim said, reiterating the church’s commitment to achieving national unity.